diffusiondata/ios-orbs-demo/README.md

 this demo renders smoothly animating updates to Orbs using the [UIKit framework](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIKit_Framework/).

+## Running the Demo

+Before loading the project in Xcode you will need to download the `Diffusion.framework` and put it in the `Frameworks` folder.

 The latest version of the SDK can be downloaded from:<br />
 [https://developer.reappt.io/clients/apple/](http://developer.reappt.io/clients/apple/)